 Investigators performed an economic evaluation of HIV testing for MSM at CBVCT services in the year 2014 and compared them across six European cities.
 The results highlight that there is a common CBVCT model, the cost of which is comparable regardless of the epidemiological context and prices.
 The CBVCT services represent an effective and “worth it” experience, to be continued and expanded in future public health strategies towards HIV.

-Is your organisation based in Europe and offering community-based HIV/STI testing services?
+Is your organisation based in Europe or Central Asia and offering community-based HIV/STI testing services?
 Join us .